Living Below Your Means: What That Means and Why It’s Important

 If you’re looking for overnight success, this book isn’t for you.
 Instead, Robert provides a detailed look at the roadmap he and his wife followed to get them from full-time work to financial independence in less than 15 years.

-Sporty and I learnt a lot about investing and figuring out how much money we’d need to save in order to live fairly comfortably when we stop working.
+Sporty and I learned a lot about investing and figuring out how much money we’d need to save in order to live fairly comfortably when we stopped working.
 We’re still a way off, but now at least we have a clear idea of what it will take to get where we want to be.

 Take the time to fully understand the state of your finances.
 Rip the bandaid off once and for all.
 You’ll feel better for it, I swear.